asantra/ProjectGeant4/README.md

 # Useful commands for a Linux Terminal
 This section highlights a few useful linux commands that may be used during this simulation project.
 Ignore it if you are well-versed with the terminal usage.
+Here folder and directory will be used interchangeably, they are the same thing.
 1. Open a terminal window: if you are on Ubuntu, look for `terminal` app on the Ubuntu left side panel.
 Then click on it - this will open the terminal window which will be your main work area (don't forget to hit the `enter` button after typing out each command).

 2. Go inside a directory: suppose you want to go inside the directory `Temp`.
 Then you have to do